-A copy of the public hearing notice was published in the Inland Valley Daily Bulletin on January 29, 2018 and was sent to the owners of properties within a 400-foot radius of the subject site on January 31, 2018 (Attachment 9).
-The applicant also posted a public hearing notice for the proposed project on the subject site.
+Public Hearing Notice.
+A copy of the public hearing notice was published in the Inland Valley Daily Bulletin on Friday April 13, 2018 and was sent to the owners of properties within a 400-foot radius of the subject site on April 12, 2018 (Attachment D).
 The applicant also conducted an outreach campaign with residents within the neighborhood, holding a meeting with the public on October 4, 2017.